TheGuyInApt42/upgraded-new-portfolio/src/lib/posts/Increase Website Traffic Strategies.md

 ![Optimizing Mobile Experience](https://api.outrank.so/storage/v1/object/public/article-images/b37851e7-ca53-4960-ba86-e2b5690e1a83/ai-image-a9a753c6-f70b-444d-82df-a890ee143c1d.jpg)

 The dominance of mobile browsing has fundamentally changed how websites attract and retain visitors.
-Just look at [Google.com](https://www.google.com) - the world's most visited site gets **83.64%** of its traffic from mobile devices, amounting to over **141 billion** mobile visits globally as of December 2023.
+Just look at **Google**  - the world's most visited site gets **83.64%** of its traffic from mobile devices, amounting to over **141 billion** mobile visits globally as of December 2023.
 These numbers make it clear - if you want to grow your website traffic, you need to put mobile users first.
-See the complete statistics [here](https://www.rebootonline.com/website-statistics/).
+See the complete statistics <ExternalLink href="https://www.rebootonline.com/website-statistics/"  ariaLabel="Statistics" cssClasses="text-red-500 hover:text-red-600 dark:text-gray-400 dark:hover:text-gray-500 transition">here</ExternalLink>.

 ### Optimizing for Mobile Users